researchpy/documentation/source/index.rst

 .. note::

-  researchpy is only compatable with Python 3.x.
+  researchpy is only compatible with Python 3.x.
+Download using either:
+   * pip install researchpy
+      * For standard install
-  Download using: pip install researchpy or for the conda distribution use: conda install -c researchpy researchpy
+   * conda install -c researchpy researchpy
+      * For installation through conda

 .. toctree::